-We are currently seeking financial contributions toward a budget of $15,000 for our first Poetry Pollinator installation in the West Alameda Rain Garden.
+We are currently seeking grants and financial contributions toward a budget of $15,000.

 In the Family Way, a federally recognized 501(c)(3) public charity, serves as fiscal sponsorship for Poetry Pollinators, and all donations are tax-exempt to the extent of the law.
 Please feel free to contact us with any questions about how you might join our work.
 Thank you.

-Julie Chase-Daniel, a native of New Mexico, is the founder of In the Family Way, a non-profit dedicated to helping all beings thrive through creativity and the arts, and co-author of Mothering Change, an I Ching manual rooted in the feminine.
+Julie Chase-Daniel, a native of New Mexico, is the founder of In the Family Way, a non-profit dedicated to helping all families thrive through creativity and the arts, and co-author of Mothering Change, an I Ching manual rooted in the feminine.
 She is the recipient of a National Parks Residency in the Dry Tortugas, where she and her husband, Matthew, collaborated on The Blue Fold (Axle Contemporary Press, 2017), a series of writings and photographs.
 Currently, Julie is working on a suite of writings to accompany a mixed-media project, Direct Exposure: Shadows of the US Border Wall, a series of large format cyanotype prints made at 100 mile intervals and other vital points along the US-Mexico border from San Diego, CA, to Brownsville, TX.
-She holds an MA in leadership and organizational change from California Institute of Integral Studies.
+She holds an MA in transformative leadership from California Institute of Integral Studies.